Deta-Cold/delta-firmware/core/src/apps/stellar/README.md

 - Payment
 - Set Options

-Since a simple transaction can be composed of several operations, first the StellarSignTx message is sent to Trezor, which includes the total number of operations.
-Then the different operations are consecutively send to Trezor.
+Since a simple transaction can be composed of several operations, first the StellarSignTx message is sent to detahard, which includes the total number of operations.
+Then the different operations are consecutively send to detahard.